Storm season arrives in the Atlantic and Pacific, here is where to get updates

 Tropical storms get precise information with the latest advisories,, location and stats on information such as wind speed, barometric pressure and much more.

 As I stated previously, there is no shortage of sources for weather information and alerts.
 However, these are the two best in my humble opinion.
-They are, however, rather centric to location, so those in the western Pacific region may wish to chime in with solutions for those areas.
+They are, however, rather linked to location, so those in the western Pacific region may wish to chime in with solutions for those areas.